ibbis-screening/common-mechanism/README.md

 # Installation
 In addition to the CommonMechanism source code, users may need to install a number of software packages that will be called by the CommonMechanism.
 This section details the various dependencies

+## HMMER search
+The CommonMechanism pipeline requires:
+ * hmmer
+ * transeq

+to run the biorisk search.

 ## Python Packages
 The CommonMechanism pipeline has the following python package dependencies:
  * pandas